 There shall be a single faculty appeal board which will serve all University of Washington campuses.
-The faculty appeal board shall be composed of seven members of the faculty to be appointed by the chair of the faculty senate after consultation with the faculty council on student affairs, to include one faculty member from each of the University of Washington Bothell and Tacoma campuses.
+The faculty appeal board shall be composed of at least seven members of the faculty to be appointed by the chair of the faculty senate after consultation with the faculty council on student affairs, to include one faculty member from each of the University of Washington Bothell and Tacoma campuses.
 The chair of the faculty senate shall appoint one of the members to be the chair of the faculty appeal board.
 The faculty appeal board shall conduct either administrative reviews or formal hearings and the procedures to be used shall depend on the nature of the appeal before the board.
 Cases may be heard by the entire board or by panels of no fewer than three board members.

 (2) The procedures for conducting such administrative review are set forth in WAC 478-120-105

 .
 The chair shall maintain a record of all administrative reviews conducted by the faculty appeal board.
 At a minimum, such a record shall include all documents that were considered by the board and may include an audio recording of all testimony and all other documents related to the review.

 (3) The faculty appeal board shall conduct a formal hearing when:

 (a) The respondent, and in a case involving an allegation of sexual misconduct, a complainant, requests a formal hearing before the faculty appeal board in writing setting forth the exceptional circumstances that exist (see below); and

 (b) The chair reviews the student's written request and determines that exceptional circumstances do exist.
 Additionally, the faculty appeal board may conduct a formal hearing in other circumstances as the board deems appropriate.
 If the faculty appeal board does not conduct a formal hearing, it shall conduct an administrative review of the prior decision.